giffordlabcvr/Flu-GLUE/md/data_sources.md

 # Data Sources

+All influenza virus sequence data utilized in Flu-GLUE were sourced from [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore).

 ## Influenza Virus Sequence Data Processing

-All influenza virus sequence data utilized in Flu-GLUE were sourced from [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore).
+To improve the data quality in Flu-GLUE, we performed extensive processing of GenBank sequence data, as described below.

 ### Validation and Normalization